m) Provisions, Contingent liabilities and Contingent assets

 36 CORPORATE SOCIAL RESPONSIBILITY

 As per Section 135 of the Companies Act, 2013, a company, meeting the applicability threshold, needs to spend at least 2% of its average net profit for the immediately preceding three financial years on corporate social responsibility (CSR) activities.
 The areas for CSR activities are eradication of hunger and malnutrition, promoting education, art and culture, healthcare, destitute care and rehabilitation, environment sustainability, disaster relief and rural development projects.
-A CSR committee has been formed by the Company as per the Act.
+A CSR committee has been formed by the Company as per the Companies Act, 2013.
 The funds were primarily allocated to a corpus and utilized through the year on these activities which are specified in Schedule VII of the Companies Act, 2013.

 37 CAPITAL MANAGEMENT